-- (a) commencement of owner-occupation, for a transfer from investment property to owner-occupied property; - (b) commencement of development with a view to sale, for a transfer from investment property to inventories; - (c) end of owner-occupation, for a transfer from owner-occupied property to investment property; or - (d) commencement of an operating lease to another party, for a transfer from inventories to investment property. - (e) [deleted] - Paragraph 57(b) requires an entity to transfer a property from investment property to inventories when, and only when, there is a change in use, evidenced by commencement of development with a view to sale.
-When an entity decides to dispose of an investment property without development, it continues to treat the property as an investment property until it is derecognised (eliminated from the statement of financial position) and does not treat it as inventory.
+- (a) commencement of owner-occupation, or of development with a view to owner-occupation, for a transfer from investment property to owner-occupied property; - (b) commencement of development with a view to sale, for a transfer from investment property to inventories; - (c) end of owner-occupation, for a transfer from owner-occupied property to investment property; and - (d) inception of an operating lease to another party, for a transfer from inventories to investment property. - (e) [deleted] - When an entity decides to dispose of an investment property without development, it continues to treat the property as an investment property until it is derecognised (eliminated from the statement of financial position) and does not reclassify it as inventory.
 Similarly, if an entity begins to redevelop an existing investment property for continued future use as investment property, the property remains an investment property and is not reclassified as owner-occupied property during the redevelopment. - Paragraphs 60-65 apply to recognition and measurement issues that arise when an entity uses the fair value model for investment property.
-When an entity uses the cost model, transfers between investment property, owner-occupied property and inventories do not change the carrying amount of the property transferred and they do not change the cost of that property for measurement or disclosure purposes. - For a transfer from investment property carried at fair value to owner-occupied property or inventories, the property's deemed cost for subsequent accounting in accordance with LKAS 16 or LKAS 2 shall be its fair value at the date of change in use. - If an owner-occupied property becomes an investment property that will be carried at fair value, an entity shall apply LKAS 16 up to the date of change in use.
+When an entity uses the cost model, transfers between investment property, owner-occupied property and inventories do not change the carrying amount of the property transferred and they do not change the cost of that property for measurement or disclosure purposes. - 60 For a transfer from investment property carried at fair value to owner-occupied property or inventories, the property's deemed cost for subsequent accounting in accordance with LKAS 16 or LKAS 2 shall be its fair value at the date of change in use. - If an owner-occupied property becomes an investment property that will be carried at fair value, an entity shall apply LKAS 16 up to the date of change in use.
 The entity shall treat any difference at that date between the carrying amount of the property in accordance with LKAS 16 and its fair value in the same way as a revaluation in accordance with LKAS 16.